bpfm/rdsolver/README.md

-# Residual Distribution hydrodynamics for Galaxy Formation Simulations
+# Residual Distribution Hydrodynamics for Galaxy Formation Simulations
 ## WORK IN PROGRESS